Hoe bewaar je extra vierge olijfolie het beste? - TheOliveLabel.shop

 Introduction

 Not all oils are created equal, and extra virgin olive oil (EVOO) is no ordinary oil.
-EVOO is a truly special, pure natural product packed with organic compounds like healthy fatty acids, vitamin E, and polyphenols (a unique form of more than 30 different antioxidants), all of which are important for your health.
+EVOO is a very special, pure natural product packed with organic compounds such as healthy fatty acids, vitamin E, and polyphenols (a unique form of over 30 different types of antioxidants), all of which are important for your health.
 These valuable fatty acids, vitamins, and antioxidants make your EVOO healthy, but also susceptible to spoilage.

-Fortunately, there are several things you can do to prevent your EVOO from spoiling unnecessarily quickly.
-This article, based on scientific research and practical experience, will explain how best to store your EVOO to prevent spoilage as long as possible and keep your valuable EVOO fresh for longer.
+Fortunately, there are several things you can do yourself to prevent your EVOO from spoiling unnecessarily quickly.
+In this article, based on scientific research and practical experience, you will learn how best to store your EVOO to prevent spoilage for as long as possible and keep your valuable EVOO fresh for longer.

-No time or desire to read everything?
-Extra virgin olive oil stays healthy and flavorful for the longest time if you store it in a cool, dark place and tightly sealed, possibly even in the refrigerator or freezer for a longer shelf life.
+If you don't feel like reading everything, extra virgin olive oil stays healthy and flavorful longest when stored in a cool, dark, and well-sealed place, possibly even in the refrigerator or freezer for extended shelf life.

-As mentioned, EVOO is a natural product, and as everyone knows, natural products like fresh vegetables, milk, deli meats, etc., spoil quite quickly in (UV) light, air (oxygen), and heat.
-For example, leave deli meats and a glass of milk in the warm sun, and within a few hours you'll want to stop eating them.
-Vacuum-seal the product and store it in a cool place, and it will stay fresh for days or weeks.
-EVOO is no different.
-You should protect EVOO as much as possible against:
+As mentioned, EVOO is a natural product, and as everyone knows, natural products, such as fresh vegetables, milk, cold cuts, etc., spoil quite quickly in (UV) light, air (oxygen), and heat.
+For example, leave cold cuts and a glass of milk in the warm sun, and within a few hours, you won't want to eat them anymore.
+Pack the product vacuum-sealed and store it cool, and it will remain good for days or weeks.
+It is no different with EVOO.
+You should protect EVOO as well as possible against:

-• Light activates chlorophyll (a green pigment) → this accelerates oxidation (the breakdown of biological bonds), causing the loss of polyphenols and antioxidants.
-EVOO in a clear bottle on a sunny windowsill can go rancid and turn orange within a few days.
+• Light activates chlorophyll (green pigment) → this accelerates oxidation (the biological compounds break down), causing polyphenols and antioxidants to disappear.
+EVOO in a transparent bottle on a sunny windowsill can turn rancid and orange within a few days.

 • Air (oxygen).
 As soon as the bottle is opened, the oil reacts with oxygen.
-This process (oxidation) causes chemical reactions that damage fatty acids, so the oil becomes rancid over time and its quality deteriorates.
+This process (oxidation) causes chemical reactions that affect fatty acids → the oil eventually turns rancid, and the quality deteriorates.

-• Heat accelerates all these processes → the warmer they are, the faster the healthy substances break down.
+• Heat accelerates all these processes → the warmer it is, the faster the healthy substances break down.

-All three accelerate the spoilage process, where healthy antioxidants break down and turn into oxidants.
-Health benefits, flavor, and aroma deteriorate.
+All three accelerate the spoilage process, whereby healthy antioxidants break down and turn into oxidants.
+The health value, taste, and smell deteriorate.

-That's why it's important to always store your olive oil in a dark, well-sealed, and cool place : this way, both flavor and healthiness will be preserved for the longest time.
+Therefore, it is important to always store your olive oil in a dark, well-sealed, and cool place: this way, its taste and health benefits will remain intact for the longest time.

-2. How long can you keep olive oil?
+2. How long can you store olive oil?

 Time is the fourth enemy of EVOO.
-As with all fresh, natural products, quality deteriorates over time.
-However, how you store your EVOO significantly impacts its quality and how long it stays fresh and healthy.
+As with all other fresh, natural products, quality will inevitably deteriorate over time.
+However, how you store your EVOO greatly influences the effect of time on quality and how long your EVOO remains fresh and healthy.

-• Unopened bottle (low oxygen): preferably before the best-before date.
-In the EU, premium EVOO has a best-before date of 18 months after bottling .
+• Unopened bottle (little oxygen): preferably use before the best before date.
+In the EU, premium EVOO has a best before date of 18 months after bottling.

-• After opening (more contact with oxygen): Use the oil within 3-4 months .
+• After opening (more contact with oxygen): preferably use the oil within 3 – 4 months.
 The fresher, the better.
-The closer it is to its best-before date, the faster your oil will deteriorate.
+The closer you get to the best before date, the faster your oil will deteriorate.

-If you store the bottle in a cool, dark and sealed place, your beautiful olive oil will last longer.
+If you store the bottle cool, dark, and sealed, your fine olive oil will remain good for a long time.

-Cool storage refers to temperatures between 12 and 21 degrees Celsius.
-A little higher, in summer, won't spoil your EVOO immediately, but it will negatively impact its shelf life.
+Cool storage means temperatures between 12 and 21 degrees.
+A little higher, if it's summer, your EVOO won't spoil immediately, but it won't benefit its shelf life.
 Therefore, avoid storing your EVOO near a heater, next to the stove, on the extractor hood above the stove, or on the windowsill near the kitchen window, for example.

 Can you store extra virgin olive oil in the refrigerator?

-• Longer shelf life: At lower temperatures, oxidation occurs noticeably slower.
-Polyphenols—the healthy compounds in olive oil—are preserved longer at lower temperatures (substantiated by this study published in the Journal of Agricultural and Food Chemistry , which examines the stability of phenols at different temperatures).
+• Longer shelf life: at lower temperatures, oxidation proceeds noticeably slower.
+Polyphenols – the healthy compounds in olive oil – are preserved longer due to the lower temperature (supported by this study published in the Journal of Agricultural and Food Chemistry investigating the stability of phenols at different temperatures).

 Disadvantages of storing in the refrigerator

-• Cloudy & solidifying: At a refrigerator temperature between 4 and 7 degrees Celsius, premium EVOO will become slightly cloudy over time.
-It will look like flakes floating in the air.
-If you wait a little longer, your EVOO will become a bit more viscous.
-This makes it a bit harder to pour, but this is perfectly normal for good-quality EVOO and doesn't affect its quality.
-The cold actually benefits the quality.
-The flakes and the viscosity will disappear once the EVOO returns to room temperature.
+• Cloudiness & solidification: At a refrigerator temperature between 4 and 7 degrees Celsius, premium EVOO will become somewhat cloudy over time.
+It will look like flakes are floating in it.
+If you wait a little longer, your EVOO will become somewhat more viscous.
+This makes pouring a bit more difficult but is perfectly normal for good quality EVOO and does not affect the quality.
+The cold is actually beneficial for the quality.
+The flakes and viscosity disappear as soon as the EVOO returns to room temperature.

-• Taste: Prolonged cooling can slightly affect the smell and taste.
+• Taste: prolonged cooling can slightly adversely affect the smell and taste.
 However, most people will barely notice the difference.

 Why does olive oil solidify in the refrigerator?

-EVOO is largely composed of oleic acid, a fatty acid that solidifies around 6–10°C. That's why you might see clumps or flakes when the bottle is refrigerated, or when you receive your order when it's cold outside.
-Return the bottle to room temperature, and the oil will become clear and liquid again within a few hours.
+EVOO largely consists of oleic acid, a fatty acid that solidifies around 6–10 °C. That's why you see clumps or flakes when the bottle is in the refrigerator, or when you receive your order when it's cold outside.
+If you bring the bottle back to room temperature, the oil will become clear and liquid again within a few hours.

 Can you freeze olive oil?

 Yes!
-Absolutely.
-We've found at least two studies ( one here on the ScienceDirect website and one here on Springer Nature Link ) that show that you can indeed freeze EVOO for extended periods.
-Even after thawing for 12-18 months, there's almost no difference in quality.
+Very well, in fact.
+We have found at least two studies (one here on the ScienceDirect website and one here on Springer Nature Link), which show that you can indeed freeze EVOO for an extended period.
+Even after 12-18 months, there is almost no difference in quality after thawing.

 The conclusions of these studies are:

 • ScienceDirect: Even after 18 months, frozen EVOOs showed a superior quality profile compared to those stored at room temperature.
-The aroma profile also remained stable after 12 months of freezer storage.
-Differences in aroma and flavor profile were negligible.
+The aroma profile also remained stable after 12 months of storage in the freezer.
+The differences in scent and taste profile were negligible.

-• The second study also concludes that freezing at -20°C helps preserve the taste, aroma and healthy components of premium extra virgin olive oil for much longer than at room temperature.
-After thawing, there is hardly any difference with fresh oil: the taste and nutritional value remain largely intact.
+• The second study also concludes that freezing at -20 °C helps preserve the taste, smell, and healthy compounds of premium extra virgin olive oil much longer than at room temperature.
+After thawing, there is hardly any difference from fresh oil: the taste and nutritional value largely remain intact.

-If you want to store olive oil for a longer period of time without loss of quality, you can freeze EVOO.
+If you want to store olive oil for a longer period without loss of quality, you can freeze EVOO.

 Practical advice

-• Daily use: Store your bottle closed in a dark place, away from heat.
-Use within 3 or 4 months.
+• Daily use: store your sealed bottle in the dark and away from a heat source.
+Use within 3 to 4 months.

-• Stock bottle or bulk container: Store in a dark and especially cool place, for example, in the cellar or refrigerator.
-Fill a smaller bottle for use in the kitchen and on the table.
+• Stock bottle or bulk packaging: store dark and especially cool, for example in the cellar or refrigerator.
+Fill a smaller bottle for the kitchen and table.

 4. Why EVOO is often packaged in a dark bottle

-Light is EVOO's number one enemy.
-Because the valuable natural polyphenols, chlorophyll, and vitamins are sensitive to (UV) light, premium EVOO is almost always packaged in a dark bottle that blocks out light.
-This keeps your EVOO fresher for longer.
+Light is the number 1 enemy of EVOO.
+Because the valuable natural polyphenols, chlorophyll, and vitamins are sensitive to (UV) light, premium EVOO is almost always packaged in a dark bottle that keeps light out.
+This keeps your EVOO fresh for longer.

-It's not wise to buy a bottle of olive oil that's packaged in a clear bottle.
-EVOO can't withstand (UV) light, and you never know how long that bottle has been exposed to sunlight.
-Chances are, even though the oil is new, it's already gone rancid in the bottle.
+It is not wise to buy a bottle of olive oil packaged in a transparent bottle.
+EVOO really cannot tolerate (UV) light, and you never know how long that bottle has been exposed to daylight.
+There is a chance that this oil, although new, may have already turned rancid in the bottle.

-Some producers choose to package their premium EVOO in a beautiful, yet transparent glass bottle.
-It looks really nice!
-As long as it's not exposed to daylight, this olive oil can still be good.
-Tip: keep it in a kitchen cupboard and only bring it out when you have guests and want to show off the bottle.
+Some producers still choose to package their premium EVOO in a beautiful but transparent glass bottle.
+That looks very nice!
+As long as it has not been exposed to daylight, this olive oil can, of course, still be good.
+Tip: store it in a kitchen cabinet and only bring it out when guests arrive and you want to show off the bottle.

-On a holiday in Greece, I saw various types of olive oil in glass bottles and vials displayed in the blazing Greek sun at the many souvenir shops.
-This oil, regardless of the brand, with or without herbs, etc., becomes completely rancid and inedible after a day or two in the sun.
+During a vacation in Greece, I saw various types of olive oil in glass bottles and flasks in the full Greek sun in the many souvenir shops everywhere.
+This oil, regardless of the brand, whether with herbs or not, etc., becomes completely rancid and inedible after a day or two in the sun.

 Premium EVOO is increasingly being packaged in a bag-in-box.
 This is a bag with a tap inside a cardboard box.
 Many are familiar with this from often cheaper wines.
-However, bag-in-box packaging extends shelf life better than glass or cans, because air and light are completely excluded.
-This packaging therefore offers several important advantages:
+However, bag-in-box packaging extends shelf life better than glass or tin, because air and light are completely kept out.
+This packaging therefore has a number of important advantages:

-1. Light protection.
-The cardboard box blocks 100% of the light.
+1. Protection against light.
+The cardboard box keeps 100% of the light out.

-2. Oxygen protection.
-The inner bag shrinks as you drain the oil, preventing air from entering.
-This keeps the oil fresher for much longer than in a bottle that's constantly being opened.
+2. Protection against oxygen.
+The inner bag shrinks as you draw oil → no air gets in.
+This keeps the oil fresh much longer than in a bottle that is constantly opened.

 3. Longer shelf life.
-Scientific tests show that oil in a bag-in-box retains its polyphenols and flavor up to four times longer than in glass.
+Scientific tests show that oil in a bag-in-box retains its polyphenols and taste up to 4 times longer compared to glass.

 5. More sustainable.
-Cardboard and bags are often more recyclable and lighter to transport than glass.
-This results in a 60% lower carbon footprint than glass.
+Cardboard and the bag are often more recyclable and lighter in transport than glass.
+As a result, the CO2 footprint is 60% lower than with glass.

-A tin can may look nice but it does not improve its shelf life.
+A tin can may look good but does not benefit shelf life.

-After 80 days at 21.5 degrees Celsius, EVOO in a tin had deteriorated to such an extent that it no longer met EVOO standards.
-In other words, the olive oil had become sour.
-According to European legislation, EVOO may contain a maximum of Contains 0.8% free fatty acids, expressed as oleic acid.
+EVOO in a tin can had deteriorated in quality so much after 80 days at 21.5 degrees that it no longer met the requirements for EVOO.
+In other words, the olive oil had turned acidic.
+According to European legislation, EVOO may contain a maximum of 0.8% free fatty acids, expressed as oleic acid.
 The lower this percentage, the better the quality.
-As this percentage increases, the oil will increasingly smell musty and become somewhat rancid.
+As soon as that percentage rises, the oil will smell increasingly musty and become somewhat rancid.

-At a temperature of 36.5 degrees Celsius, the canned oil was already no longer EVOO after 60 days.
-See an article in the Olive Oil Times here. on this topic, with reference to the study.
+At a temperature of 36.5 degrees, after 60 days, the oil in the tin was no longer EVOO.
+See an article in the Olive Oil Times here on this topic, with a reference to the study.

-A dark bottle is better, and even better is a bag-in-a-box.
-The same study showed that EVOO in a bag-in-a-box could still be classified as extra virgin olive oil after 120 days of storage at 21.6 degrees Celsius (room temperature).
-Even after 80 days at a temperature of 36.5 degrees Celsius, the oil remained EVOO-quality.
+A dark bottle is better, and a bag-in-box is even better.
+The same study showed that EVOO in a bag-in-box still qualified as extra virgin olive oil after 120 days of storage at 21.6 degrees (room temperature).
+Even after 80 days at a temperature of 36.5 degrees, the oil maintained EVOO quality.

-EVOO in a bag-in-box can be kept fresh for much longer.
+EVOO in a bag-in-box can be kept fresh much longer.

 6. Summary: the 5 golden rules